lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

 * METHOD = 0, 1, 2, or 3 (see {{fig-method-types}}).
-* SUITES_I - cipher suites which the Initiator supports in order of (decreasing) preference.
-The list of supported cipher suites can be truncated at the end, as is detailed in the processing steps below and {{wrong-selected}}.
-One of the supported cipher suites is selected.
-The selected suite is the first suite in the SUITES_I CBOR array.
-If a single supported cipher suite is conveyed, then that cipher suite is selected and SUITES_I is encoded as an int instead of an array.
+* SUITES_I - array of cipher suites which the Initiator supports in order of preference, starting with the most preferred and ending with the cipher suite selected for this session.
+If the most preferred cipher suite is selected then SUITES_I is encoded as an int containing that cipher suite.
+The processing steps are detailed below and in {{wrong-selected}}.
 * G_X - the ephemeral public key of the Initiator
 * C_I - variable length connection identifier
 * EAD_1 - unprotected external authorization data, see {{AD}}.